About the Kiwanis Performing Arts Prize

 The Kiwanis Club of Pullman Performing Arts Prize provides one award annually to a high school senior in Pullman (Pullman High School, private high school or home schooled) who has excelled in performing arts.
 The recipient is encouraged to pursue performing arts, is thanked for the service so far but is not required to advance educationally in performing arts.
 The award is $600.

 Requirements include 3 years in high school as part of music or drama programs.
-To apply submit the following:
+To apply, students submit the following:

 - A written essay expressing one’s own qualifications for the prize.

 - A nomination from the student’s teacher/ensemble director.